oliverhalberg/InitiativeTracker/README.md

 # Initiative Tracker Project v2.7
 #### By Oliver Halberg

+### Known issues:
+- if you add a turn with an initiative count higher than that of the current turn, the program will skip a turn due to an off-by-one error.

 ## Functionality

 This program provides a text-based command-line tool for tracking rounds of combat in DnD 5e and similar TTRPG systems.